eakwarren/LAS/README.md

     arts in realtime.
 Open the piano roll and instantly modify selected notes on the fly!
 Stay in the creative flow and unlock your musical potential with LAS today! <sub>(This message brought to you by a patient spouse.)</sub> _< /marketing >_

-Please watch LASDemo.mp4 for a deeper understanding of what LAS can do for you.
+Please watch LASDemo.mp4 for a deeper understanding of LAS.
 It’s donation-ware and comes with no warranties, but if you find it helpful please consider making a donation.

 ![Donate](https://github.com/eakwarren/LAS/assets/1768096/4ff30537-398f-4dcc-ae1f-b8597c1a4d91)